 “I once read the sentence ‘I lay awake all night with toothache, thinking about toothache and about lying awake.’
 That’s true to life.
 Part of every misery is, so to speak, the misery’s shadow or reflection: the fact that you don’t merely suffer but have to keep on thinking about the fact that you suffer.
 I not only live each endless day in grief, but live each day thinking about living each day in grief.”

-It’s been five years since I wrote this review.
+It’s been five years since I originally wrote this review.
+(It was initially posted to Goodreads before I transferred it to my blog.)
 Five years since I lost the man that was to all intents and purposes my surrogate grandfather.
 And I still miss him terribly.
 I still feel the shock of his sudden passing.

 In the years that followed we’ve lost his wife too; I was sadly too unwell to make it to her funeral and watched it online from my sick bed.
 And death has claimed a further two people that I loved just as much.

 Personally I learned to sit with my sorrow, and in time the pain became bittersweet as I was able to recall with fondness things I loved about each of these people who touched my life in the most beautiful of ways.

 I’m very thankful I read this book.
 It helped me during the most acute part of my grieving, and it helped me to keep living while honouring the lives of the deceased .
 So if you’re struggling with grief and loss I highly recommend it.